lfcasiljr/drupal_exam_bayview/README.md

 5. Scripts should be executable on a server running SELINUX in enforcing mode, and firewalld enabled

 6. Make sure server and other web server configs are hardened security wise.

+How to run the playbook:
+ansible-playbook -i hosts.txt main.yml --ask-pass --ask-sudo-pass